 If the mediation is not resolved in the first three-hour session, a second session can be scheduled.
 WVDRC recommends planning for a second session for more complex issues.

-Fees for a second mediation sessions do not require the one-time non-refundable administrative fee.
+Fees for a second mediation sessions do not require the one-time non-refundable intake fee.

 WHAT DOES MEDIATION COST?

 Cost effective dispute resolution process

 Fees are based on a sliding-fee scale according to each party's income.
 To begin your intake process, we charge a $25 non-refundable intake fee per party.
 Once both parties agree to mediate, the session fee ranges from $26 to $200 per party/mediation session.
 Multi-party mediation fees vary by type and number of participants.

 Mediation fees for organizations and businesses generally vary according to the length of the sessions, size of the organization or business, and whether a contract exists between the DRC and the organization or business.
 For a quote for your organization or business, please contact the DRC office directly.